All Episodes

 President did that early also.

-And uh anyway, back to our phones.
+And anyway, back to our phones.

 Brandon, how are you?

-Uh my old home down south.
+My old home down south.

-I was talking to uh Neil Bortz recently.
+I was talking to Neil Bortz recently.

 Anyway, what's going on?

-So we'd love for you to come back.
+We'd love for you to come back.

-I mean they ruined it.
+I mean, they ruined it.

-But anyway, go ahead sir.
+But anyway, go ahead, sir.

-Well I'm a real estate appraiser for a living so if you ever do decide to come back here let me know I'll find you the best deal possible.
+Well, I'm a real estate appraiser for a living, so if you ever do decide to come back here, let me know.

 But I've got three cops in the family.